 In 1994 Sir Aaron and his team published details of a zinc finger protein that they had engineered to recognise a specific location within the DNA.
 This created interest in the potential of zinc finger proteins as an entirely new tool for manipulating genes inside an organism.

 In 1996, a team at Johns Hopkins University fused a zinc-finger protein and an enzyme that snips DNA called a nuclease.
 This created prototype ‘molecular scissors’ that in theory could target a unique site in the genome and cut it to induce a repair.
-Zinc finger nucleases allow scientists to snip the DNA double helix in a precise location within the 3 billion bases, or letters, that are packed into each human cell.
+Zinc finger nucleases allow scientists to snip the DNA double helix in a precise location within the three billion bases, or letters, that are packed into each human cell.

 Several biotech companies were set up to exploit the technology in model organisms, crop plants and human cells.
 This included Sangamo Therapeutics in 1995 and the MRC LMB spinout Gendaq Ltd in 1999, which was later acquired by Sangamo Therapeutics.